Gebhard Leberecht von Blücher: Family and descendants

-The marshal's grandson, Count Gebhard Bernhard von Blücher (1799–1875), was created Prince Blücher of Wahlstatt (Serene Highness) in the Kingdom of Prussia on 18 October 1861, a hereditary title in primogeniture, the other members of his branch bearing the title count or countess.
+The marshal's grandson, Count Gebhard Bernhard von Blücher, was created Prince Blücher of Wahlstatt (Serene Highness) in the Kingdom of Prussia on 18 October 1861, a hereditary title in primogeniture, the other members of his branch bearing the title count or countess.
 In 1832, he bought Raduň Castle in the Opava District and in 1847 the lands at Wahlstatt, Legnickie Pole, all of which remained in the family until the flight and expulsion of Germans from Poland and Czechoslovakia in 1945, which forced the family into exile in their mansion Havilland Hall in Guernsey, acquired by the 4th prince and his English wife, Evelyn, Princess Blücher.
+He bought the leasehold of nearby island Herm in 1889, but forced to leave by the government at the start of WW1 due to his nationality, despite having renounced these officially.
 Later the family moved to Eurasburg, Bavaria.
 The present head of the House of Blücher von Wahlstatt is Nicolaus, 8th Prince Blücher of Wahlstatt (born 1932), the heir apparent is his son, hereditary count Lukas (born 1956).

 Honours

 He received the following orders and decorations: